aurbano/aurbano.eu/_posts/2014-10-21-making-of-nebula-text.md

 For this example I set a big `drag` force so that the particles would settle fast and you could read the text more easily.
 On larger sizes it actually looks better withouth any `drag` force.

+###Demos

+* [Main demo](http://urbanoalvarez.es/Nebula/): Sample demo with dat.gui controls to play with the settings.
+* [Music Nebula](http://urbanoalvarez.es/Nebula/music.html): Nebula instance synced with an audio track for explosions.

 #First steps
 I initially did this experiment [on the canvas](http://urbanoalvarez.es/Nebula/canvas.html) without any rendering engine.
 This has the advantage of rapid prototyping, and the disadvantage of likely performance issues.
 I managed to make it work quite well though, but the number of nodes it could render was limited by the browser JavaScript interpreter.